Weatherbys: The Racing Division

-The Banking Division -
+The Banking Division

-Weatherbys Private Bank provides banking services and investment & wealth advice to a wide range of private individuals.
-Authorised and regulated by the PRA and FCA the Bank has offices in London, Wellingborough and Edinburgh.
+Weatherbys Private Bank provides banking services and investment and wealth advice to private individuals.
+Authorised and regulated by the PRA and FCA, the bank has offices in London, Wellingborough and Edinburgh.

 Weatherbys Racing Bank provides banking services to those engaged in horse racing.
-Authorised and regulated by the PRA and FCA, employees are based in Wellingborough HQ.
+Authorised and regulated by the PRA and FCA, its employees are based at the Wellingborough HQ.

 Arkle Finance Ltd Incorporated in 1997 to provide commercial asset finance services.
 100% subsidiary of Weatherbys Bank.

-Weatherbys Hamilton LLP Constituted as a partnership in 2012, drawing together 45% involvement from Weatherbys Bank Ltd and 50% from individual partners.
-Providing brokerage services for bloodstock, property and liability insurance.
+Weatherbys Hamilton LLP was constituted as a partnership in 2012, drawing together 45% involvement from Weatherbys Bank Ltd and 50% from individual partners.
+Provides brokerage services for bloodstock, property and liability insurance.
 Offices in Wellingborough, London, Newmarket, Penrith and Swindon.